chakra-ui/panda/website/pages/docs/concepts/hooks.md

 })
 ```

-### Tweak the config
+### Modifying the config

-Utils functions in the `config:resolved` hook, make it easy to apply transformations after all presets have been
-merged.

-In the example below, we remove the `stack` pattern from the final config.
+Here's an example of how to leveraging the provided `utils` functions in the `config:resolved` hook to remove the `stack` pattern from the resolved config.

 ```ts
 import { defineConfig } from '@pandacss/dev'